smogon/pokemon-showdown-client/website/pages/faq.md

 Smogon is the most comprehensive and accurate online resource for competitive Pokemon battling, comprising strategy articles, guides, forums and its own simulator, Pokémon Showdown.
 Smogon's tiering is the basis for Pokémon Showdown.

-### What do AG, Ubers, OU, BL, UU, BL2, RU, BL3 or NU stand for?
+### What does AG, Ubers, OU, UU, RU, NU or LC stand for?

-If you want to know more about a specific tier you can use the command `/tier [tiername]`; it will show you information about that format.
+If you want to know more about a specific tier you can use the command `/tier [tier name]`; it will show you information about that format.
+For more information on other tiers available please visit [the Smogon dex](https://www.smogon.com/dex/ss/formats/).

 ### What is the difference between Random Battle and Battle Factory?